Venlafaxine: Other

-Mechanism of action

 Pharmacology

+Pharmacodynamics

 Venlafaxine is usually categorized as a serotonin-norepinephrine reuptake inhibitor (SNRI), but it has also been referred to as a serotonin-norepinephrine-dopamine reuptake inhibitor (SNDRI).
 It is described as 'synthetic phenethylamine bicyclic derivative with antidepressant activity'.
 It works by blocking the transporter "reuptake" proteins for key neurotransmitters affecting mood, thereby leaving more active neurotransmitters in the synapse.
 The neurotransmitters affected are serotonin and norepinephrine.
-Additionally, in high doses it weakly inhibits the reuptake of dopamine, since dopamine is inactivated by norepinephrine reuptake in the frontal cortex.
+Additionally, in high doses, it weakly inhibits the reuptake of dopamine.
 The frontal cortex largely lacks dopamine transporters; therefore venlafaxine can increase dopamine neurotransmission in this part of the brain.

+Venlafaxine selectively inhibits the serotonin transporter at lower doses, but at a dose of 225 mg per day it additionally blocks the norepinephrine transporter (NET), as measured by the intravenous tyramine pressor test.

-Venlafaxine indirectly affects opioid receptors as well as the alpha2-adrenergic receptor, and was shown to increase pain threshold in mice.
+Venlafaxine indirectly affects opioid receptors as well as the α2-adrenergic receptor, and was shown to increase pain threshold in mice.
 These benefits with respect to pain were reversed with naloxone, an opioid antagonist, thus supporting an opioid mechanism.

 Pharmacokinetics

 Venlafaxine is well absorbed, with at least 92% of an oral dose being absorbed into systemic circulation.
 It is extensively metabolized in the liver via the CYP2D6 isoenzyme to desvenlafaxine (O-desmethylvenlafaxine, now marketed as a separate medication named Pristiq), which is just as potent an SNRI as the parent compound, meaning that the differences in metabolism between extensive and poor metabolisers are not clinically important in terms of efficacy.
 Side effects, however, are reported to be more severe in CYP2D6 poor metabolisers.
 Steady-state concentrations of venlafaxine and its metabolite are attained in the blood within 3 days.
 Therapeutic effects are usually achieved within 3 to 4 weeks.
 No accumulation of venlafaxine has been observed during chronic administration in healthy subjects.
 The primary route of excretion of venlafaxine and its metabolites is via the kidneys.
 The half-life of venlafaxine is relatively short, so patients are directed to adhere to a strict medication routine, avoiding missing a dose.
 Even a single missed dose can result in withdrawal symptoms.

 Venlafaxine is a substrate of P-glycoprotein (P-gp), which pumps it out of the brain.
 The gene encoding P-gp, ABCB1, has the SNP rs2032583, with alleles C and T. The majority of people (about 70% of Europeans and 90% of East Asians) have the TT variant.
 A 2007 study found that carriers of at least one C allele (variant CC or CT) are 7.72 times more likely than non-carriers to achieve remission after 4 weeks of treatment with amitriptyline, citalopram, paroxetine or venlafaxine (all P-gp substrates).
 The study included patients with mood disorders other than major depression, such as bipolar II; the ratio is 9.4 if these other disorders are excluded.
 At the 6-week mark, 75% of C-carriers had remitted, compared to only 38% of non-carriers.